Natural Ways to Combat the Cold and Flu Season

 Use probiotics.
 These beneficial gut bacteria don’t just aid digestion, they can help strengthen your body’s overall immune response.
 According to the Mayo Clinic, taking probiotics can lower your chances of getting a cold and shorten the severity of symptoms.

-Adequate sleep.
+Get adequate sleep.
 Getting 7-9 hours of restful sleep a night is one of the best ways to prevent colds and flu, according to research.

 Exercise.
 Regular physical activity can bolster immunity and help reduce inflammation, two natural defenses that help the body fight viral infection.